hexylena/gie-proxy/README.md

-Based on code from https://github.com/akrennmair/drunken-hipster, however a substantial rewrite took place, leaving only a small portion of the original code base intact (util.go, logging.go).
+Based on code from https://github.com/akrennmair/drunken-hipster, however a substantial rewrite took place, leaving only a small portion of the original code base intact (the copy functions in util.go).